bradymholt/geekytidbits.com/about-me/index.md

 - I change the oil on my cars.
 - I played soccer and football when I was younger.
 - I started learning <a href="https://groups.google.com/forum/#!msg/news.newusers.questions/dM9JlghStWE/AYcV2WdybT8J" target="_blank">HTML on April 29th, 1996</a>.
-- I <a href="/iphone-control-house-alarm-and-garage-doors/" target="_blank">open garage doors with my phone</a>.
 - I ran the <a href="https://results.nyrr.org/event/a41107/result/16449" target="_blank">2004 New York City Marathon</a>.
-- I've been skydiving.
+- I've been skydiving and would do it again (if my wife would let me).

 [2]: http://www.ynab.com/
 [3]: /projects/